ajiiz/niteczki-daneczki-website/README.md

 # niteczki-daneczki

-*niteczki-daneczki* website about crochet passion.
+*niteczki-daneczki* is a website about crochet passion.

 ## Table of contents
 * [Status](#status)